Muutke küpsiste eelistusi

 • ISBN-13: 9783031785672

-The multiblock method, known by various names such as the zonal method or domain decomposition method, offers a systematic approach to tackle large-scale, intricate problems by breaking them down into smaller, more manageable sub-problems.
-Each sub-problem is then addressed individually, taking into account their interconnections to ultimately arrive at a comprehensive solution.
-This book provides a cohesive overview of the multiblock method's principles, particularly in the context of fluid flows, encompassing diverse fields like aerospace engineering, civil engineering, physical oceanography, and even machine learning.
-It delves into the foundational mathematics, presents model problems, elucidates numerical algorithms, and offers practical examples relevant to fluid dynamics.
-With its comprehensive coverage, this book serves as a valuable resource for both learners and practitioners, catering to students, researchers, and modelers alike, whether as a textbook for structured learning or as a reference for applied problem-solving.
+This book presents the multiblock method, also known by other names such as the zonal method and the domain decomposition method.
+The multiblock method offers a systematic approach to tackle large-scale, intricate problems by breaking them down into smaller, more manageable sub-problems.
+The method addresses each sub-problem individually while accounting for its interconnections with the others, ultimately arriving at a comprehensive solution.
+The book provides a cohesive overview of the multiblock methods concepts and principles, particularly in the context of fluid flows, encompassing diverse fields including computational science, aerospace engineering, civil engineering, physical oceanography, and machine learning.
+It delves into foundational mathematics, studies model problems, elucidates numerical algorithms, and offers practical examples relevant to fluid dynamics.
+With its comprehensive coverage, this book serves as a resource for both learners and practitioners, catering to students, researchers, and modelers alike, whether as a textbook for structured learning or as a reference for applied problem-solving.

 Introduction.- Fundamentals of domain decomposition.- Conservation laws.- Compressible flows.- Incompressible flows.- Multiscale and multiphysics flow.- Bibliography.- Appendices: Codes for example computations.